dbeniamin/Python_Selenium_automation/Readme.txt

 Update_1: Drag and Drop fixed with what was classified as ingenious by a much more experience QA engineer.
 New file attached: drag_and_drop_pyautogui.py

+Update_2 - Added unit test to the testing scripts.